So are cover letters necessary for account executive jobs?

-It’s time to think about the soft ones.
+It’s time to think about the soft skills too.
 But remember, it’s essential to not just list your soft skills but to link them to the actual ways they can help you do well in the future.

 And what about hard skills, have we completely crossed them out?
 No, not at all.
 You still need to mention some of these if you want to pass applicant tracking systems that screen texts for certain keywords.
+For example, you computer skills can come in handy in an account executive job.
 Check the requirements section of the job advert for a complete list of phrases you need to include.

 Prove how your skills can help the company grow

 How can you prove your excitement about the company?
-By showing that you’ve taken the time to research its issues, goals, and plans.
+By showing that you’ve taken the time to research its issues, goals, and plans – that’s how you sell yourself in a cover letter.
 You can also link them to your skills and experience if you want to show that you're really a strong candidate.